1120 SW Fifth Avenue, Portland, OR 97204

 Produce For People Coordinator Since 1995, the Produce for People Program has been linking community gardens with local food banks to provide people in need with fresh, healthy, local produce.
 The PFP Coordinator conducts outreach to gardeners about the program, builds relationships with recipient agencies, acquires necessary resources, coordinates produce collection and delivery, and records all donations.
 Position Description

-If interested in becoming a Produce For People Coordinator at your garden site, please contact Devin Dinihanian at firstname.lastname@example.org.
+If interested in becoming a Produce For People Coordinator at your garden site, please staff at email@example.com.

-Volunteer Garden Managers are self-selected or recruited by program staff when there is a vacancy.
-Staff can help recruit co-managers when needed.
-Garden Managers are encouraged to commit to one full garden season; each fall you will have the option of continuing on to the following year or assisting in recruiting a replacement.
-Position Description
+Volunteer Garden Managers often work in leadership teams, are self-selected or recruited by program staff when there is a vacancy.
+Garden Managers are encouraged to commit to one full garden season and each fall have the option of continuing on to the following year or assisting in recruiting a replacement.
+See Position Descriptions for more details:

-If interested in becoming a garden manager at your garden site, please contact Kathy Dang at email@example.com.
+If you are interested in becoming a garden manager at your community garden, please contact Kathy Dang at firstname.lastname@example.org or 503-823-1881.